NikolayS/registry-docs/NCG_README.md

 ### Instructions

-1. Get a Dotscience account #TODO
+1. Email sales@dotscience.com to receieve a temporary Dotscience account, giving you 7 days access.
+Log in to [cloud.dotscience.net](https://cloud.dotscience.net) with your credentials.
 2. Navigate to the **Runners** page of the Dotscience web interface.
 Click **Add new** to add a new runner.
 Give the new runner a name and, optionally, a description.
 On the new runner page, extract the runner `TOKEN` from the code snippet shown.
 3. If you want to run a GPU-accelerated model, tick the box on the runner page marked **GPU runner**. #TODO
 3. SSH into your runner.
 Store the extracted `TOKEN` as an environment variable there, named `TOKEN`: